nandhini10s/fraud-detection-in-financial-transaction/README.md

 # fraud-detection-in-financial-transaction

 Myself Nandhini and my friend Niteesh Kumar have done a ML project on fraud detection in financial transactions.
-Our prpject is specific to the field of actuarial science.
+Our project is specific to the field of actuarial science.
 Our main objective is to detect vehicle insurance fraud.

 STEPS: